ari-feiglin/DaFAQ/README.md

 Here are some of my ideas for the future:
 * A querying language
 * Fully comment the project
+* More advanced queries
+* An API for Java?

 ### <ins>**NOTES:**</ins>
-None of what is in this current version (v0.4.0) is final.
+None of what is in this current version (v0.4.1) is final.
 Hopefully the finished version will be drastically different than this one.
 My end goal is to create a semi-useful system for creating and managing databases.
 I have very little prior knowledge on databases, and chances are this program will be utterly useless.
 But we can all hope, can't we?

 ***